CS1102proj-Cache/CS1102/contents/cache_hierarchy.md

 The highest level in the cache hierarchy is the L3 cache, which is a shared cache serving multiple cores or processors in a multi-core system.
 It has a larger capacity compared to the L1 and L2 caches but generally has higher latency.
 The L3 cache is often integrated on the processor chip or placed on a separate chip.
 Its purpose is to provide a larger cache capacity and shared resource for multiple cores, improving their access to frequently used data and reducing cache conflicts.

-### B. Trade-offs between cache size, speed, and proximity to CPU
+### B. Trade-offs between Cache Size, speed, and Proximity to CPU

 Cache hierarchy involves trade-offs between cache size, speed, and proximity to the CPU.